User’s Guide

 20.13.4 Nonlinear Wald tests

-20.14 Obtaining linear combinations of coefficients
+20.14 Obtaining linear combinations of parameters

-20.15 Obtaining nonlinear combinations of coefficients
+20.15 Obtaining nonlinear combinations of parameters

 20.16 Obtaining marginal means, adjusted predictions, and predictive margins